 - Leave benefits available – be sure to clarify when benefits start (when the employee is eligible).

-- Deductions – list everything you can think of since this says “may”.
-For example – consider including “usual and customary taxes and withholding and authorized deductions”.
+- Deductions – what the state is looking for is unclear and may be unduly burdensome.
+If you list everything you can think of you may leave out things.
+Accordingly, since this says “may” consider just: “usual and customary taxes and withholdings and authorized deductions”.

 - Keep the second page with the notice to confirm they were provided the notice in multiple languages.

-- As the information changes (i.e. rates of pay, deductions, vacation time, etc.) new notice must be given.
+- As the information changes (i.e. rates of pay, deductions, vacation time, etc.) new notice must be given (for just the changed information).
 And yes, it is going to be an administrative nightmare.
-Every time something on the form changes, the employee needs a new notice.
-Best practices (if possible) would be to have the employee sign the notice.
+Every time something on the form changes, the employee needs a new notice with respect to that item only.
+Best practices (if possible) would be to have the employee sign the notice, though they do not need to.

 Earnings Statements – New Information Required – Check With Your Payroll Provider